CoreModels

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description uses a specific verb ('Remove') and resource ('one or more mixin column values from a node'), and distinguishes itself from siblings like create_mixin_value and create_mixin_type by clarifying it does not delete the mixin definition.
+The description clearly states 'Remove one or more mixin column values from a node,' providing a specific verb and resource.
+It also distinguishes from sibling tools like create_mixin_value and create_mixin_type by noting that it does not delete the mixin definition itself.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.